wozo/Leaflet-Maps-Marker/readme.txt

 == Changelog ==
 = v2.7.1 - xx.08.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v2.7.1)
+* NEW: zoom level can now also be edited directly on marker/layer maps on backend
+* NEW: added bing/google/mapbox/cloudmad basemaps to mass actions on tools page
 * NEW: Slovak translation thanks to Zdenko Podobny
+* CHANGED: secure loading of Google API via https instead of http
+* CHANGED: optimized usability for forms on backend
 * CHANGED: removed translation .po files from plugin to reduce file size
 * CHANGED: merged & compressed google-maps.js, bing.js into leaflet.js to save http requests
 * CHANGED: changed default color for panel text to #373737 for new installations
+* BUGFIX: fixed broken links in multi-layer-maps-list and default state controlbox on layer maps on backend
 * BUGFIX: manual language selection for Chinese and Yiddish was broken
 * BUGFIX: overwrite box-shadow attribute from style.css to remove border on some themes